citizenof17/reph/README.md

 To build the project:

-Make a new directory for a build artifacts: mkdir build
+Make a new directory for build artifacts: mkdir build

 Run cmake:
 cmake CMakeLists.txt -B build/

-Go to build folder and run make: cd build make
+Go to the build folder and run make: cd build make

-Executable should appear in the build folder:
+Executables should appear in the build folder.
-./reph